 Suggested by theworldpursuit

-If you are visiting the iconic city of Venice then enjoying a spritz along the canals is a must.
+If you are visiting the iconic city of Venice then enjoying a spritz along the canals is a must do in Italy.
 A Spritz Veneziano is a wine-based cocktail served as an aperitif in Northeast Italy.
 The drink is typically prepared with prosecco, a dash of some bitter liqueur, and finished with soda water.
 Spritz are very popular in Venice, as well as many other Northern towns.

 A day in the city is not complete until you have tried at least one in the company of good friends with great views.
 The best thing about a Spritz is they don’t cost a fortune.
 For just €2 you can enjoy a refreshing glass while in Italy.
 Just don’t have too many and fall into a canal!